-Implementing a Real-Time Location System (RTLS) is a big step for any organisation.
+Implementing a Real-Time Location System (RTLS) is a big step for any organization.
 It can provide a wealth of benefits and improvements to your company and processes.
 But how do you know you’re selecting the right system for your requirements?
-No matter what industry your organisation falls under, here is what you should be keeping in mind during your selection process.
+No matter what industry your organization falls under, here is what you should be keeping in mind during your selection process.

 1. Accuracy Of Location Required

 The first priority of RTLS, of course, is providing location data for your assets.
 Ask yourself how accurate you need the location data on your assets to be.
 It is imperative that you consider the importance of the data you are capturing and its use against the cost involved in obtaining it.
 You can read about the various options here.

 The cost of implementing RTLS will depend on a few factors.
 Here’s what you need to keep in mind.
 Cost of Installation: Installation costs varies between technologies.
 The most costly is infrared, which needs support in each room that is being monitored for location.
 Installation cost estimates should also factor in other expenses such as whether you need to have cables for ethernet connected to your system.
 Recurring Cost of Tags: Tag costs are another factor that can affect your overall expenditure greatly.
 Technology such as passive RFID systems is very inexpensive, whereas WiFi tags can cost considerably more.
 Find out the cost of tags and consider the number you will need before finalizing a system.

 Miscellaneous Costs: The number of access points needed can vary depending on the technology used, and you would also need to factor in labor and consultation costs for the implementation of the system you choose.